NHS / Council Commissioning

 GPs and Pain Management Consultants Support YHLB

-GPs are already signposting strongly to YHLB throughout the UK.
+GPs and other health professionals are already signposting strongly to YHLB throughout the UK.
+Patients are asking for YHLB.

 People who have experienced YHLB want more people to benefit